Title: Professor Emeritus and Publisher

 Mr. Giron supports the literary arts as a member of the Academy of American Poets, the Association of Writers & Writing Programs and the Authors Guild.
 He served on the Commission for the Arts – Arlington County.
 He has given poetry readings at national and international events and has hosted several workshops on creative writing for students in middle school, high school and college.
 An accomplished photographer, he previously showcased his work in 1981 at the Four Centuries of History City Fair in El Paso.

 Mr. Giron attributes his success to tenacity.
 Walt Whitman was a source of inspiration to him, motivating him to study and write poetry when he first read Whitman’s famous words.
-In the future, he will continue to write a
+In the future, he will continue to write and publish fiction and poetry.

 For more information, please visit: